01000001-01001110/CS-Dell-Service-Tag-Lookup/README.md

 -Dell Drivers<br>
 -Dell TechDirect<br></b>

 Warranty and drivers were a trick without the API.
-For instance here's the link to find drivers for a computer:
+For instance here's the link to find drivers for a computer: <br>
 <b>https://www.dell.com/support/home/us/en/04/product-support/servicetag/LONGSETOFALPHANUMERICS/overview</b>

 Interesting thing I found as I worked through this problem...
 You can replace the long set of alphanumerics <b>(LONGSETOFALPHANUMERICS)</b> with your service tag and the Dell site will automatically convert it and provide the correct link.
 No API needed.

-So my hackey hack was:
+So my hackey hack was: <br>
 <b>Process.Start("https://www.dell.com/support/home/us/en/04/product-support/servicetag/" + dellServiceTag + "/overview");</b>